JetBrains/lets-plot/future_changes.md

 ### Changed

 ### Fixed

+- Fix auto-detection of PyCharm env to enable plotting in SciView while using remote interpreter [[348](https://github.com/JetBrains/lets-plot/issues/348)]
 - Fix tooltips appearing outside the specified x/y limits.
 - Clippath in accordance to the given limits [[#189](https://github.com/JetBrains/lets-plot/issues/189)].
 - Treat a data as DataFrame if both data and map are GeoDataFrames [[#343](https://github.com/JetBrains/lets-plot/issues/343)].